natalieytan/natalie-portfolio/readme.md

 ### Inspiration
-In searching for landscape pictures on pintrest, I was fortunate to have thumbnails of websites which had a similar feel to my mood, appear on my feed.
+In searching for landscape pictures on Pinterest, I was fortunate to have thumbnails of websites which had a similar feel to my mood, appear on my feed.
 These images served as inspiration, as they demonstrated how a subtle colour scheme could be used to great effect.

 Some common themes of these layouts included their excellent use of whitespacing and subtle notes of grey to break up sections.
 I sought to incorporate these simple, yet tasteful techniques into my design.

 ![Inspiration](/assets/readme-img/inspiration.png "Inspiration")

 ### Wireframe
 I created my wireframes using figma.
-In prioritising the content and mobile views, I quickly realised the content I had drafted was far too verbose, and worked hard to summarize the information, and group them into categories which made sense.
+In prioritising the content and mobile views, I quickly realised the content I had drafted was far too verbose, and worked hard to summarise the information, and group them into categories which made sense.

 Using figma, I was also able to trial a few different ways of presenting the content, before settling on my final iteration of the design.